 About Hunting on Allegheny Land Trust Properties

 Allegheny Land Trust properties accommodate a wide variety of public uses including hiking, canoeing, cross country skiing, scientific research and hunting.
 Primarily, ALT views hunting as a natural resource management tool, and secondarily as an allowable recreational activity.
 In order to create a safe and enjoyable environment for all visitors, we ask hunters to review and comply with our hunting program policies and guidelines.
 Failure to adhere to the rules and regulations will result in suspension of hunting privileges and/or citation by local law enforcement.
-Hunting is permitted on ALT land only between September 1 and January 31 and you must have a FREE ALT hunting permit.
+Hunting is permitted on ALT land only between September 1 and January 31 and you must have an ALT hunting permit.
+Hunting permits for the 2015 season will be available from ALT beginning in March.

 In general there are three types of properties in relation to hunting.
 ALT will evaluate each property independently and using best judgment, ALT may permit hunting, hunting with restrictions, or close the property to public hunting.
 These property descriptions are listed below: